lingtalfi/BabyYaml/personal/mydoc/pages/node-info-parser.md

-So now, to update a file, we can do this:
+So now, to update a file, we can do this (note the "comments" property, which makes it easier to add custom comments):

 ```php